lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 Users can contribute to the documentation via the [issue tracking system](https://gitlab.hrz.tu-chemnitz.de/zih/hpc-compendium/hpc-compendium/-/issues).
 Open an issue to report typos and missing documentation or request for more precise wording etc.
-ZIH staff will get in touch we you to resolve the issue and improve the documentation.
+ZIH staff will get in touch with you to resolve the issue and improve the documentation.

 **Reminder:** Non-documentation issues and requests need to be send as ticket to [hpcsupport@zih.tu-dresden.de](mailto:hpcsupport@zih.tu-dresden.de).

 ## Preparation
-Contributions can be done via editing the repository through GitLab's web interface or following the "clone, edit, commit and push" workflow.
+Contributions can be done via editing the repository through GitLab's web interface or following the git-based workflow.
 Both ways are described in the following.

 ### Fork and Clone Repository

-All contributing starts with forking the repository to either [gitlab.hrz.tu-chemnitz.de](https://gitlab.hrz.tu-chemnitz.de) or any other git service, e.g., [gitlab.com]()https://www.gitlab.com), [github.com](https://www.github.com) or your personal preference.
+All contributing starts with forking the repository to either [gitlab.hrz.tu-chemnitz.de](https://gitlab.hrz.tu-chemnitz.de) or any other git service, e.g., [gitlab.com](https://www.gitlab.com), [github.com](https://www.github.com) or your personal preference.
 Now, create a local clone of your fork